YukanQ/analog-computing/README.md

 ## *10. Standard examples for analog computing*

 ### *10.1.
-The simplest Predator-Prey System*
+The most simple Predator-Prey System*

 A simple robber-prey system was created by the sale of fur.
 We start here: Number of snow hare and lynx skins purchased by the Hudson Bay Company from 1845 to 1935.

 ![Hare-Lynx from sales](./img/Hare-Lynx.png)

 You know, that Canada lynxes eat snowshoe hares.
-Lotka-Volterra have established a system of ODEs for this purpose, from wikipedia.org:
+Lotka-Volterra have established a system of DEs for this purpose, from wikipedia.org:

 ![Hare-Lynx text differential equations](./img/Lotka-Volterra-Predator-Prey-equations-05.png)